Scrybbling-together/zotero2remarkable_bridge/README.md

 1. Next, make sure you have [poetry](https://python-poetry.org/) installed, if you're using nix, this is done automatically for you.
 If not, you can [install it here](https://python-poetry.org/)
 2. You also need to have [rmapi](https://github.com/ddvk/rmapi/blob/master/README.md) set-up.
 Download the latest release, and run it once to set it up.
 Make sure to place it in the zotero2remarkable_bridge folder.
-3. Third, [inkscape](https://inkscape.org/) needs to be available on your PATH, which is used to render the reMarkable annotations to PDF by remarks.
-4. Last, you need to install the python dependencies for zotero2remarkable_bridge as follows: `poetry install`
+3. Last, you need to install the python dependencies for zotero2remarkable_bridge as follows: `poetry install`

 ##### Running